rmsk2/X16_mandelbrot/README.md

 When you select option 2. or 3. a new picture is calculated.
 The calculation can be interrupted at any time by pressing a key.
 If that key is `F5` you can zoom into the Mandelbrot set (see corresponding section below).
 When any other key is pressed the parameters used for calculation are presented.
-If you then press `RETURN` the calculation is continued.
-Any other key terminates the program.
+If you then press `RETURN` the calculation is stopped.
+Any other key resumes the calculation.

 If all calculations for a picture have been performed the program waits for a key press.
 You can press `F5` to zoom further into the set (see below) or press `F7` to save the picture on SD card.
 If you press any other